cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 To follow up on more current advertisements for ER librarians, we can see that [current job ads (2025) for ERM librarians][indeed_erm] remain broadly consistent with past descriptions.
 The results are consistent with years-past qualifications because the overall goal remains: to provide access to electronic resources.
-That is, the following duties in these ads may be independent of the specific technologies used:
+That is, the following duties in these ads may be independent of the specific technologies used and therefore hold fairly stable:

 - provide "consistent and reliable access to the Library's electronic resources and establishing workflows that maintain discovery and use of all Library